hapijs/hapi/docs/Reference.md

 #### `server.cache(name, options)`

-Provisions a server cache segment within the common caching facility where:
+Provisions a cache segment within the common caching facility where:
 - `options` - cache configuration as described in [**catbox** module documentation](https://github.com/hapijs/catbox#policy):
     - `expiresIn` - relative expiration expressed in the number of milliseconds since the item was saved in the cache.
 Cannot be used together with `expiresAt`.